yarkeev/git-interface/README.md

-Get hash last commit of file for git repository
+Some interfaces for work with git repository

 ## Example:
 ```